PyPiSan/PyPisan/README.md

 ![Raspberry Pi](https://img.shields.io/badge/-Raspberry%20Pi-C51A4A?style=flat-square&logo=Raspberry-Pi)

 - 🔭 I'm currently working on KinAni and Sanchitra Android apps (for TV and Mobile)
-- 🔭 I’m also working on ...JMdict library to create my Japanese-Hindi dictionary with an Android app,
+- 🔭 I’m also working on ...JMdict library to create my Japanese-Hindi dictionary Android app,
 - 🌱 I’m currently trying to learn ...Kotlin, Jetpack Compose..and many more things 😄
 - 👯 I’m looking to collaborate on ...my Python and Java base API services.
 - 💬 Ask me about ...anything 😄